javinyx/team-builder/README.md

 2. Run `docker compose up -d`
 3. Your app will be running on `localhost:3000`

-## Running the in development mode outside Docker
+## Running the app in development mode using local Node.js

 1. Run `docker compose up -d postgres`
 2. Run `docker compose up -d redis`